mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

   - **Very specific audience**: The same protected resource might alternatively require tokens with a highly specific audience such as `https://api.example.com/some/protected/resource`, matching the exact resource URL.
   - **Cross-domain or logical audience**: A protected resource might accept tokens with a logical or cross-domain audience identifier such as `urn:example:api` or `https://parent.example` , which bears no direct relationship to the resource's URL.

 In these dynamic scenarios, the client cannot predict what audience value the authorization server will assign to the token, nor can it determine which audience values a protected resource will accept.
 This becomes particularly important when clients use OAuth 2.0 Protected Resource Metadata {{RFC9728}} to dynamically discover an authorization server for a protected resource.
-The metadata document provides the protected resource URL, which the client can use directly in an authorization request.
-However, the metadata does not provide the audience value that will be embedded in the token, as that is determined by the authorization server's policy and configuration.
+Historically, the metadata document provided the protected resource URL, which the client could use directly in an authorization request, but it did not provide the audience value that would be embedded in the token, as that is determined by the authorization server's policy and configuration.
 Different protected resources may trust different authorization servers, each with their own audience assignment policies.

-By returning the `resource` parameter (the protected resource URL) rather than an `audience` parameter, this specification enables clients to:
+By returning the `resource` parameter (the protected resource URL or an audience value that the protected resource accepts) rather than a generic `audience` parameter, this specification enables clients to:

-  - **Validate that the token is intended for the specific protected resource URL they requested**, which is the primary security mechanism for preventing resource mix-up attacks.
-Without this validation, a client cannot detect when an authorization server has issued a token for a different resource than requested, leaving the client vulnerable to mix-up attacks.
+  - **Validate that the token is intended for the specific protected resource or audience they requested**, which is the primary security mechanism for preventing resource mix-up attacks.
+Without this validation, a client cannot detect when an authorization server has issued a token for a different resource or audience than requested, leaving the client vulnerable to mix-up attacks.
-  - Work seamlessly with dynamic discovery mechanisms like {{RFC9728}}, where the client knows the resource URL but not the audience.
+  - Work seamlessly with dynamic discovery mechanisms like {{RFC9728}}, where the client knows the resource URL and, when available, the audience values that the protected resource will accept.
-  - Avoid making incorrect assumptions about the relationship between resource URLs and token audiences.
+  - Avoid making incorrect assumptions about the relationship between resource URLs and token audiences, while still allowing deployments to explicitly expose acceptable audience values.

 # Conventions and Terminology